-1.3.3 Certificate Management System (CMS)
+1.3.4 Card Management System (CMS)

 The Card Management System is responsible for managing smart card token content.
-In the context of this policy, the CMS requirements are associated with the Medium Hardware and PIV-I policies only.
-Entity CAs issuing Medium Hardware or PIV-I certificates are responsible for ensuring that all CMSs meet the requirements described in this document, including all requirements specified in Appendix C. In addition, the CMS shall not be issued any certificates that express the PIV-I Hardware or PIV-I Card Authentication policy OID.
+In the context of this policy, the CMS requirements are associated with the PIV-I policies only.
+WidePoint NFI CAs issuing PIV-I certificates are responsible for ensuring that all WidePoint NFI CMS' meet the requirements described in this document, including all requirements specified in APPENDIX B, CARD MANAGEMENT SYSTEM REQUIREMENTS.
+Any CMS operated by the WidePoint NFI PKI Policy Management Authority shall not be issued certificates which express the PIV-I Hardware or Id-orc-nfissp-pivi-cardAuth policy OID.